Poland aiming to enact new shale gas law in 2013

 Wozniak added that accelerating exploration is a key goal for Poland as this could hasten commercial production of shale gas, helping reduce Poland's dependence on gas imports from Russia's Gazprom.

-Poland's eastern neighbor supplies a quarter of the gas used by the European Union.
+Poland's eastern neighbour supplies a quarter of the gas used by the European Union.

-Poland granted 111 shale exploration licenses to ExxonMobil, Chevron and other firms, even as other countries, including France and Bulgaria, halted shale exploration pending further environmental studies.
+Poland granted 111 shale exploration licences to ExxonMobil , Chevron and other firms, even as other countries, including France and Bulgaria, halted shale exploration pending further environmental studies.

 But estimated reserves were slashed to about a tenth of that in a government report published in March.